splunk/public-o11y-docs/gdi/opentelemetry/deployment-modes.rst

 .. note:: If you are using the ``otlp`` exporter for metrics, the ``hostmetrics`` aggregation takes place in the gateway.

-The following example shows how to configure the Collector in Host monitoring when sending data to a gateway:
+The following example shows how to configure the Collector in Host monitoring mode when sending data to a gateway:

 .. code-block:: yaml